Sonnerz/project05-fullstack-django/README.md

 ## Testing

 The app was tested on an ongoing basis.
 Chrome and Chrome Developer Tools were the primary browser and tool used for testing.
 However, the site was also tested using Firefox and Internet Explorer.
-*   SS passed validation using the CSS Validation Service provided by The World Wide Web Consortium (W3C): https://jigsaw.w3.org/css-validator/
+*   CSS passed validation using the CSS Validation Service provided by The World Wide Web Consortium (W3C): https://jigsaw.w3.org/css-validator/
 *   Pep8 was used to apply a standard coding convention to the Python code
 *   PyLint was also installed and used
 *   All the functions in custom_scripts.js were tested on http://jshint.com/